-Finally, we argue that although the sample complexity is exponential (for the above problems), improving the post-sampling running time is also very important.
+Last but not least, we argue that improving the post-sampling running time is very important, despite the exponential sample complexity for both problems.
 During the sampling phase, we only need to keep track of the first few moments (e.g., using basic operations such as counting or adding numbers), hence the sampling phase can be easily distributed, streamed, or implemented in inexpensive computing devices.
 Our mixture recovery algorithm only requires the moment information (without storing the samples) and runs in time polynomial in $k$ (not the sample size).
-Moreover, one may well have other means to measure the moments to achieve the desired moment accuracy (e.g., via longer documents, prior knowledge, existing samples etc.) Exploiting other settings and applications is an interesting further direction.
+Moreover, one may well have other means to measure the moments to achieve the desired moment accuracy (e.g., via longer documents, prior knowledge, existing samples, etc.) Exploiting other settings and applications is an interesting further direction.

-{\bf Our techniques:} We first solve the 2-dimensional problem.
-This is done by simply extending the previous 1-dimensional algorithm and its analysis to complex numbers.
-The real and imaginary parts of a complex location can be used to represent the two dimensions, respectively.
-While most ideas are similar to the 1-dimensional case, the analysis requires extra care in various places.
-In particular, it also requires us to extend the moment-transportation inequality to complex numbers (Appendix~\ref{app:momenttransineq}).

-Our algorithm for the high dimensional case uses the algorithms for 1- and 2-dimensional cases as subroutines.
-We first pick a random unit vector $\vecr$ and learn the projection $\tpmix$ of $\mix$ onto $\vecr$ using the 1-dimensional algorithm.
-It is not difficult to show that for two spikes that are far apart, with reasonable probability, their projections on $\vecr$ are also far apart.
-Hence, the remaining task is to recover the coordinates ($\in \R^d$) of each spike in $\tpmix$.
-Then, for each dimension $i\in [d]$, we learn the 2d-linear map $\tmix_i$ of $\mix$ onto the 2-dimensional subspace spanned by $\vecr$ and the $i$th dimensional axis.
-By assembling the projected measure $\tmix$ and $\tmix_i$, we show that we can recover the $i$th coordinates of all spikes.

-We remark that the improvement of our algorithm over prior work can be attributed to the usage of the 2-dimensional projections.
-Note that all prior works \cite{rabani2014learning,li2015learning,wu2020optimal,gordon2020sparse,doss2020optimal} recover the high dimensional distribution by somehow ``assembling" many 1-dimensional projections.
-In particular, if one projects $\mix$ to $O(k)$ directions such as in \cite{rabani2014learning,wu2020optimal,gordon2020sparse}, all existing techniques require the separation assumption for the recovery. \footnote{ It is possible to convert an algorithm with separation assumption to an algorithm without separation assumption by merging close-by spikes and removing spikes with small weight.
-However, the resulting sample complexity is not optimal.
-For example, sample complexity $(k/\eps)^{O(k)} \cdot w_{\min}^{-O(1)} \cdot \minsep^{-O(k)}$ in \cite{gordon2020sparse} can be converted to one without separation with sample complexity $(k/\eps)^{O(k^2)}$.
-We omit the details. } Other works without separation condition such as \cite{li2015learning,doss2020optimal} requires to project $\mix$ to a net of exponentially many directions.
-We hope this idea of using 2-d projections is useful in solving other high dimensional recovery problems.

 \eat{